ajayD1345/Number_Classification_Api/README.md

 ### Contributing
    Contributions are welcome!
 Please fork the repository and submit a pull request with your enhancements.
 For major changes, please open an issue first to discuss your ideas.

-### License
-   This project is licensed under the MIT License.

 ### Contact
-   For any inquiries, please contact [your-email@example.com].
+   For any inquiries, please contact [hamedayojide@gmail.com].